Weifanwu66/GeTPrev/README.md

   If a custom genome panel (`-d`) was previously built, the pipeline will skip rebuilding it unless forced.
 Use `-F true` to **delete and rebuild** all custom genome and BLAST database files from scratch.

 * **Expand all species under genus (`--get-all-species`)**
   When used with a genus in the `-d` file, this option will automatically retrieve **all species** under that genus using NCBI Taxonomy and classfiy these genomes into species level for each genus.
-It also generates an `expanded_species_list.txt` to serve as the actual target list.
-  **⚠️ Recommended for up to 2 genus** when running in **heavy mode** (`-H heavy`) to avoid long runtimes and high disk usage.

 > These options are especially useful for power users working on broad taxonomic groups or managing reproducible BLAST database builds across runs.
 ---